cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 !!!warn
     Amplitude may add more events in a future version, and this configuration enables tracking for those events as well.

-Similarly, you can disable Amplitude to track all events mentioned above with the code sample below.
+Similarly, you can prevent Amplitude from track default events with the following code sample:

 ```dart
 Amplitude(